 6. Backyard Games

 As Backyard Games enthusiasts (obviously) we have no shortage of ideas that kids can play outdoors.
 The outdoor kids games can really be as simple as who can fill a pail of water the fastest, or playing with new cool improved throw and catch toys.
-There are so many inventive new toys available on the market, that are affordable and fun.
+There are so many inventive DIY toys and new toys available on the market, that are affordable and fun.
 Improvements to throw and catch are games like Ringstix or Djubi.
 Our favorite group kids game is boochie but we also have a bunch of group games that are great for kids birthday party games.

 7. Get a Swimming Pool